aashikavishwanath/lang-chain-linkedin-twitter/README.md

 ## PersonaInsight Project Overview

-This project is designed to scrape and analyze both LinkedIn and Twitter profiles.
-Given a full name, it searches for the LinkedIn profile URL, scrapes information from the profile, retrieves recent tweets, and constructs a summary.
+PersonaInsight is an intelligent profile summarizer that scrapes and analyzes LinkedIn and Twitter profiles.
+By simply entering a person's name, the platform searches for the LinkedIn profile URL, scrapes information from the profile, retrieves recent tweets, and constructs a summary.
 The information includes a short summary, interesting facts, topics of interest, and creative ice breakers to open a conversation with the person.
+The project consists of both a backend that handles data scraping and summarizing and a frontend that provides an interactive user interface.

 ## Features